William Fiskar

 William Jakob Fiskar (also, Villiam Fiskar; 14 April 1890 – 1943) was an Estonian Major of the Estonian Land Forces, footballer and sports figure.

 He was born in Tallinn.
 He participated in the Estonian War of Independence.
 1910-1910 he played for football club Meteor.
 1911–1912 he played football and bandy for sport club Kalev.
 He was one of the founders of Estonian Football Federation.
 1920 and 1924 he was a member of Olympic delegation of Estonia.

 In 1924, he took part in the crackdown of the 1924 Estonian coup d'état attempt staged by Communists (mostly infiltrators from the Soviet Union), who attempted to overthrow the Estonian government.
 In 1926 graduated from Estonian Military Academy and also studied at the University of Tartu's Faculty of Law from 1922 until 1926 and from 1933 until 1934.
 He left the Defence Forces in 1928 and went to work at the Pikalaenu Bank in Tallinn.
-In 1937 he was the secretary of Pikalaenu Pank in Tallinn.
+In 1937 he was the secretary of Pikalaenu Bank in Tallinn.

 He was a polyglot: he spoke 6-7 foreign languages.